 - Centipeda performs well as a commercial crop on well-drained but moist soils

 - Summer rainfall can be detrimental to yield and crop health, therefore irrigation is essential for commercial production

-As at 2014, industry experts estimate there would be less than five producers growing the crop in a commercial arrangement and the total production area would be less than ten hectares.
+In 2014, industry experts estimated there would be less than five producers growing the crop in a commercial arrangement and the total production area would be less than ten hectares.
 A typical production area is 1–3 ha.